Understanding Middleware in Express.js

 Express.js Documentation

-To manage incoming requests on the server, Express documentation offers two types of middleware: application level and router level.
+There are two types of middleware in Express: application level and router level.

 Sending Requests